Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 Information Processing Theory

-This approach focuses on how individuals:
+This perspective concentrates on how individuals:

-• Perceive and encode information
+• Perceive and encode data

 • Store and retrieve memories